tpietzsch/Temporal-Median-Background-Subtraction/README.md

 * Automatic conversion to 16-bit

 Used articles:
-T.S.Huang et al. 1979 - Original algorithm for median calculation
+Thomas S. Huang et al. 1979 - A Fast Two-Dimensional Median Filtering Algorithm

 This software is released under the GPL v3.
 You may copy, distribute and modify